-- A. In addition to the Health Insurance Program, active regular employees with three or more months of active service with the City shall be credited with a Flexible Benefit Program Allowance in the amount of \$1,162 for each calendar year.
-The City will increase the \$1,162 allowance by 2% annually beginning January 1, 2018 during the term of this Agreement. - B. The purpose of the Flexible Benefit Program is to provide reimbursement to the covered employee for eligible medical and health-related costs not otherwise covered by health insurance or subject to reimbursement from any other source.
+- A. Active regular employees with three or more months of active service with the City shall be credited with a Flexible Benefit Program Allowance in the amount of \$1,162 for each calendar year.
+The City will increase the allowance by 2% annually beginning January 1, 2023 during the term of this Agreement.
+Effective January 1, 2023, the allowance is \$1,310 (rounded up from \$1,309.68). - B. The purpose of the Flexible Benefit Program is to provide reimbursement to the covered employee for eligible medical and health-related costs not otherwise covered by health insurance or subject to reimbursement from any other source.
 Payment of medical costs, not covered by insurance, must be prescribed by a physician or determined by the Internal Revenue Service (IRS) to be an eligible health-related expense. - C. In addition to reimbursement for eligible medical and health related costs and/or dependent care, the employee will have the option to purchase benefits offered through the Flexible Benefit Program up to the total Flexible Benefit Program allowance.
-Employees may cash out up to \$810 of the Flexible Benefit Program allowance, subject to applicable payroll taxes. - D. Reimbursement for bona fide health-related expenses, which may be eligible expenses under the Flexible Benefit Program may be subject to payroll taxes unless related to a particular medical condition and so prescribed by a medical doctor. - E. As part of future labor negotiations, the City and the Union agree to revisit the annual Wellness Allowance taking inflation into consideration.
+Employees may cash out a portion of any unused allowance up to \$810 of the Flexible Benefit Program allowance, subject to applicable payroll taxes, or contribute such amount to their 457 plan up to the legally allowed maximum and with proper notice. - D. Reimbursement for bona fide health-related expenses, which may be eligible expenses under the Flexible Benefit Program may be subject to payroll taxes unless related to a particular medical condition and so prescribed by a medical doctor. - E. As part of future labor negotiations, the City and the Union agree to revisit the annual Wellness Allowance taking inflation into consideration.